What is the Materiality Concept?

 As such, it can be said that the main objective of the materiality concept in accounting is to assess whether the financial information under consideration makes any significant impact on the opinion of the financial statement users.
 If the information is not material, then the company does not need to worry about including it in their financial statements.
 The financial statement users mentioned here can be auditors, shareholders, investors etc.

-In general, thumb rule for materiality of financial information is stated as,
+In general, the thumb rule for the materiality of financial information is stated as,

 - On the Income statement, a variation of more than 5% of before-tax Profit or more than 0.5% of sales revenue may be seen as “large enough to matter”